CTFd/CTFd/README.md

 4. Spent a while trying to hook it up via the deploy with Heroku button, but app.json is too limited.
 5. modified CTFd a bit around removing cache busting and some probably not needed S3 changes.
 6. Wrote a cursed control script `heroku-ctl`
 7. On my instance I threw it behind free-tier cloudflare and configured S3 for file storage.
+I also hooked up automatic deploy to heroku on the main branch.

 ## What's left to do